Qonfused/OCE-Build/docs/schema.md

 *Note 2*: In addition to `OPT`, OpenCore supports using both the `Escape` and `Zero` keys to enter the OpenCore picker when `ShowPicker` is disabled. `Escape` exists to support co-existence with the Apple picker (including OpenCore `Apple` picker mode) and to support firmware that fails to report held `OPT` key, as on some PS/2 keyboards.
 In addition, `Zero` is provided to support systems on which `Escape` is already assigned to some other pre-boot firmware feature.
 In systems which do not require `KeySupport`, pressing and holding one of these keys from after power on until the picker appears should always be successful.
 The same should apply when using `KeySupport` mode if it is correctly configured for the system, i.e. with a long enough `KeyForgetThreshold`.
 If pressing and holding the key is not successful to reliably enter the picker, multiple repeated keypresses may be tried instead.

 *Note 3*: On Macs with problematic GOP, it may be difficult to re-bless OpenCore if its bless status is lost.
 The `BootKicker` utility can be used to work around this problem, if set up as a Tool in OpenCore with `FullNvramAccess` enabled.
 It will launch the Apple picker, which allows selection of an item to boot next (with `Enter`), or next and from then on until the next change (with `CTRL+Enter`).
 Note that after the selection is made, the system *will reboot* before the chosen entry is booted.
-While this behaviour might seem surprising, it can be used both to switch which OpenCore installation is blessed, with `CTRL+Enter`, e.g. from a recovery OpenCore installation on CD (selected with the `C` key on boot) back to the main installion of OpenCore on the hard drive, if this is lost after an NVRAM reset.
+While this behaviour might seem surprising, it can be used both to switch which OpenCore installation is blessed, with `CTRL+Enter`, e.g. from a recovery OpenCore installation on CD (selected with the `C` key on boot) back to the main installation of OpenCore on the hard drive, if this is lost after an NVRAM reset.
 It can also be used, even when the native picker cannot be shown normally (unsupported GPU), to do a one-shot boot without OpenCore, e.g. to another OS or tool, or to an earlier version of macOS.

 <h3 id=misc-boot-pickervariant>Misc -> Boot -> PickerVariant</h3>